persteenolsen/fastapi-auth-demo/README.md

 - The functionality of authentication is placed inside the directory security

 - The functionality like get current user, called from the Routes, is placed inside the directory services

+# Migration

+- Install and use Alembic for Migration and run:

+- alembic init alembic

+- For demonstration I added name in the User Model and Schema and generated and applied migration:

+- alembic revision --autogenerate -m "create column name"

+- alembic upgrade head

+- Then run the FastAPI again and check that everything works fine

 # Deployment to Vercel